szoio/szoio.github.io/_posts/2018-06-25-backend-programmers-journey-into-react-and-redux.md

 * How to effectively separate out presentation and data-only components
 * How to use with Redux and get the most out of it

 For me the distinction between props and state is a messy abstraction, full of conceptual clutter, and the cause of [endless cumulative confusion](https://github.com/uberVU/react-guide/blob/master/props-vs-state.md).
-What if we could just do away with this so called state and have just props?
+What if we could just do away with this so called "state" and have just props?

 The key epiphany, or rather discovery, was [higher order components](https://reactjs.org/docs/higher-order-components.html) (HOCs), and the [recompose](https://github.com/acdlite/recompose) library, and this transformed my experience.
 Suddenly eveything fell into place and some principles around a sensible way of working with React emerged.
 These principles are of course guided by my own opinion on aesthetics.
 As functional programming enthusiast, I favour immutable data structures; I have a strong prefences for pure functional presentation components, and for the use of props over state.
 As for the data flow, I like to think of the redux store as the fundamental source of truth, projection of that truth through the filter of the user's navigational choices is what the user sees rendered as a view.
 User interaction and backend data changes modify the single source of truth via state transition functions (action handlers in Redux terminology).
 The combination of using higher order components and using Redux in the right way allows the implementation to match this conceptual model of view as a function of state.